menyifan/CarND-LaneLines-P1/writeup.md

  ![Grayscale Image][image2]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating and comparing the slope of each lines generate by Hough Transform.
 If the slope of the line is within the left lane's slope range, then it is appended to left lane lines.
 If the slope of the line is within the right lane's slope range, then it is appended to right lane lines.
-If the line is neither left lane line or right lane line, then it is dropped.
+If the line is neither left lane line nor right lane line, then it is dropped.
 After collecting all left and right lane lines, I averaged the coordinates of all lines in either left or right lane line set and generated one single line for each set.
 The result of this is two sets of first order polynomial coefficients (m and b), one for left lane and one for right lane.
 I used these coefficients together with the desired end points (fixed y coordinates) to draw two solid lines on the original image.
 See definition of function draw_lines() for details.

 ### 2. Potential shortcomings with the current pipeline

 One potential shortcoming would be what would happen when there are outliers in the output image from Canny Transform.
-The Hough Transform will fail because it will consider the outliers as important data points, resulting in incorrect line generation
+The Hough Transform will fail because it will consider the outliers as important data points, resulting in incorrect line generation.

 Another shortcoming could be that when the user would like to tweak the parameters of Gaussian Noise kernel, Canny Transform or Hough Transform, there would be no way be cause all the parameters are fixed in the source code without any interface to the user.

 ### 3. Possible improvements to the pipeline

-A possible improvement would be to improve the robustness of the code by introducing advanced computer vision techniques such as RANSAC to handle outliers
+A possible improvement would be to improve the robustness of the code by introducing advanced computer vision techniques such as RANSAC to handle outliers.

 Another potential improvement could be to parameterize the code and make interfaces so that users have more flexibility to interact with the code.